 Service coordination, available to all members, is the main feature of the STAR+PLUS program.
 It is a specialized case management service for program members who need or request it.
 Service coordination means that plan members, family members, and providers can work together to help members get acute care, LTSS, Medicare services for dually-eligible members and other community support services.

-The STAR+PLUS Home and Community Based Services (HCBS) program is a program approved for the managed care delivery system, designed to allow individuals who qualify for nursing facility care to receive LTSS in order to be able to live in the community.
+The STAR+PLUS Home and Community Based Services (HCBS) program is a program approved for the managed care delivery system, designed to allow individuals who qualify for nursing facility (NF) care to receive LTSS in order to be able to live in the community.

 Elements of the STAR+PLUS system are different from traditional service delivery.
 See the Glossary for the definition of terms specific to the STAR+PLUS program.
 For a dictionary of acronyms used in the STAR+PLUS Program, refer to Appendix VII, Acronyms.